 The 2018 East Lansing income tax ballot proposal was approved by voters during the August 7, 2018 Special Election.
-The approval of the income tax will help move the City of East Lansing forward with much-needed reinvestment in public safety and infrastructure, while also helping to address long-term legacy cost challenges for the future financial sustainability of the City.
-The income tax will also help to prevent deep cuts to City services, including the closure of facilities and additional cuts to public safety.
+The tax will help move the City of East Lansing forward with much-needed reinvestment in public safety and infrastructure, while also helping to address long-term legacy cost challenges for the future financial sustainability of the City.
+The tax will also help to prevent deep cuts to City services.
 The tax will expire after 12 years and revenue from the tax will be dedicated for specific purposes (see below).

 What income is exempt from the tax?

 Income exempt from the City income tax will include retirement income, unemployment income, military pay and tax refunds (city, state and federal).
 Additionally, per a City ordinance, individuals who make less than $5,000 annually and do not have a personal exemption because they are claimed on someone else’s taxes would be exempt from the income tax.
 This would apply to students who are still claimed on their parent or guardian's taxes, for example.
 There will also be $600 deductions for all

 Yes.
 With the approval and implementation of the income tax, the City Charter amendment approved by voters in November 2017 will go into effect, reducing property taxes by 5 mills.
 Property owners will see the property tax reduction on their July 2019 tax bills.

 How much revenue will be generated from the tax and how will that revenue be used?